jeanslack/Videomass/README.md

 - Multi language (English and Italian Languages support for now)
 - Work on many platforms where Python and wxPython are supported, including Linux, Unix, MacOs and Windows.
-- Compatible with Python 2 and 3
+- Compatible with Python 3 only

 ## Essential Dependencies

 **Required:**
-- Python (2/3)
+- Python3
-- wxPython  (Classic/Phoenix)
+- wxPython4 (phoenix)

 **Optionals:**
 - ffmpeg >= 3.2